It's not whether you get knocked down, it's whether you get up.

 The rest of his life started the Wednesday after the injury.
 That's when he woke up.
 The tubes down his throat kept him from making sounds.
 But the first words he mouthed to his mother, "I'll be back."

 Whether or not a quadriplegic ever walks again has more to do with the precise details of the spinal cord injury and the initial treatment than anything else.
 Nonetheless, Eric LeGrand is back.
 He was back from the moment he woke up and started mouthing inspirational words.
 No sooner did he start mouthing than he realized he had tubes down his throat and started to fight them with everything he had, which, at the time, meant only his tongue.
 He wanted to breath at his own pace.
+It's not even whether you keep breathing, it's whether you keep breathing how you want to breathe.

 A month later, LeGrand lasted an hour-and-a-half off the ventilator when the doctors said he could only go a few minutes.
 By last Thanksgiving, he was off it for good.
 He regained the ability to take deep gulps of air and to sigh as he saw fit.